agkozak/zcomet/README.md

 `load` is the command used for loading prompts.

+`load` also supports local plugins that do not need to be cloned.
+Just make sure that the plugin name starts with a slash or something that will expand to a slash, e.g.

+    zcomet load /path/to/plugin1
+    zcomet load ~/path/to/plugin2
+    zcomet load ${HOME}/path/to/plugin3

+Relative directories cannot be used.

 *NOTE: If the repository that `load` is cloning has submodules, consider whether or not you really need them.
 Using the [`--no-submodules`](#--no-submodules) option after `load` can save a lot of time during installation and updating.*

 ### `fpath` repository-name \[subdirectory\]